“ Keep doing your miraculous work, Risa! You will heal the world, one birth at a time."

 Our practice goal is to assist you as you cross over into motherhood, making this one of the most profound, exciting, and empowering growth experiences of your life.
 Think of your midwives as your most valuable guide through your birthing experience.

 I am a Certified Nurse Midwife (CNM) licensed in New York State and New Jersey, and am licensed by the State of New York as a Nurse Practitioner in Obstetrics and Gynecology.

 I graduated from Columbia University’s School of Nursing with a Master of Science Degree in Nurse Midwifery.

-I have written Blog posts about midwifery and keeping pregnant women and babies healthy.
-I have also been interviewed for my expert opinions in various press and social media sites.
+I have written Blog posts about midwifery to keep pregnant women and babies healthy.
+I have also been interviewed for my expert opinions in various press and social media platforms.

-I volunteer and counsel moms in their reproductive and general healthcare at Ronald McDonald House (when not delivering a baby) for their “Women’s Wellness Night.”
+I have volunteered and counseled moms in their reproductive and general healthcare at Ronald McDonald House (when not delivering a baby) for their “Women’s Wellness Night.”
 The moms who live at the house with their children (who are receiving treatments in nearby hospitals), get one night a month of complimentary services to soothe their minds and bodies.

 If you watched Baby Mama, starring Amy Poehler and Tina Fey, I was the birth consultant.
 I was also the birth consultant for Maze starring Rob Morrow and Laura Linney which boasts a Bradley Method® birth.